Mind mapping for real life – blog posts

 Of course, it’s about mind mapping, again.
 After getting used to mind mapping I started to use it more and more.
 And since I blog a lot, it was obvious that I will start to use it as a blogging tool.
 The last post on this blog, where I was talking about the internet currency, was actually structured using a mind map.

-Mind map or templating?
+Mind Mapping or Templating?

 Having a template for blogging activity is not a very good idea.
 Blogging is about creativity, most of the time, so trying to template it, so to speak, it’s a rude way of begging for your inner creativity.
-It’s not going to work like this.
+It’s not gonna work like this.
 You cannot enclose the blogging process into a frozen mind map template and still expect above the average results.

 What you can do, is to mind map the process, not the product.
 And what do I mean by that: try to blog first into your mind map application, starting with a blank mind map, and then drawing connections and writing topics.
 Be relaxed, and follow your mental connection closely.
 Don’t be shy with your mind map nodes, draw as many as your mind ask you to.
 Also, don’ try to balance your mind map, if any of the branches start rising above the other, just follow tehm and detail those ideas to the higher level.